paretoman/votekit/tutorial/voteCasters.md

 * totalVotes: total number of votes.
 * All of these are non-negative real numbers.

-### Tallies by Preference
+### Preference Tallies

-Preferences and how many votes share them.
+Preference tallies tell how many votes have a listed preference.

-* Preference Tallies
 * voteCounts: a list of numbers of votes for a list of preferences.
   * Also used for "grid" of votes.
 * voteFractions: a list of fractions for a list of preferences. voteCounts as a fraction of the total number of votes.
 From 0 to 1.
-* Preference Lists
-  * Plurality
-    * There is no "pluralityVotes" list of preferences because it isn't needed.
-  * Scores
-    * scoreVotes: a list of scoreVote preferences, Number[][].
-Each preference has a score for each candidate.
-  * Ranking
-    * rankings: a list of preferences.
-Each preference has a rank for each candidate.
-Number[][].
-0 is the best ranking, then 1, 2, etc.
-    * cansByRankList: a list of preferences.
-Each preference is a list indexed by rank.
-Each entry is a list of candidates at that ranking.
-Candidates are represented by index.
-Number[][][].

-### Tallies by Candidate
+### Candidate Tallies

-Ways to combine votes.
-Each is a list indexed by candidate.
+Candidate tallies are just tallies indexed by candidate.
+This is a way to combine preferences.

 First, we have a loosely defined tally: